bojieitsit/bojieitsit/README.md

 iOS Developer
 -------------

-* 🌍  I'm based in Samara, Russia
+* 🌍  I'm based in Russia
 * ✉️  You can contact me at [bojieitsit@icloud.com](mailto:bojieitsit@icloud.com)
-* 🧠  I'm learning SwiftUI & SwiftData